GregRos/packe/README.md

 ## Script

-A spack script is a bash file that is executed by spack.
-Spack script files must end with `.bash` or `.sh`.
+A packe script is a bash file that is executed by packe. packe script files must end with `.bash` or `.sh`.
 They also need to be indexed, kind of like `conf.d` files.

 You can index scripts using `-` or `.` as separators.
 Scripts are normally indexed using numbers, but you can also use underscores.
 Underscored scripts can only be executed explicitly by name.